imakshat47/Scratch-Framework/README.md

 ## How to set up:
 1. Set up a virtaul host to '/public'
-2. Go to url and screen says: All set to go!!
+2. Go to url (virtaulhost) and screen says: All set to go!

+## Special Features:
+1. Component Based Design
+2. Object Oriented Design
+3. SEO Support Added

 ## System supports:
 1. Database